JakeSteam/blog-personal/_posts/2023-07-26-amazon-virtual-fulfilment-centre-tour.md

 It was interesting!
 The tour was as scripted as I'd expected, but following packages from shelf to truck really helped give a clear idea of how it works.
 Additionally, their focus on technology & pride in reliance on algorithms was appreciated, even though descriptions were only at a high level.

 The tour guides seemed well-practiced, and handled the occasional minor quirk (e.g. video freezing) smoothly.
 It's quite impressive having half hour of video inside a real warehouse and no obvious accidents / incidents anywhere, a solid testament to Amazon's reliability.
-The overall impression was of a formidable logistics network that can handle pretty much anything smoothly.
+The overall impression was of a formidable logistics network that can handle pretty much anything us humans throw at it.

 The sheer volume of packages constantly progressing throughout the tour made it easy see how Amazon handles millions of purchases, and often manages same or next day delivery when I buy random items.
 Economies of scale!